Vorapaxar: History

-In January 2011, clinical trials being conducted by Merck were halted for patients with stroke and mild heart conditions due to an increase in brain bleedings.
-In a randomized double-blinded trial comparing vorapaxar with placebo in addition to standard therapy in 12,944 patients who had acute coronary syndromes, there was no significant reduction in a composite end point of death from cardiovascular causes, myocardial infarction, stroke, recurrent ischemia with rehospitalization, or urgent coronary revascularization.
+In January 2011, clinical trials being conducted by Merck were halted for patients with stroke and mild heart conditions due to an increase in brain bleeding.
+In a randomized double-blind trial comparing vorapaxar with placebo in addition to standard therapy in patients who had acute coronary syndromes, there was no significant reduction in a composite end point of death from cardiovascular causes, myocardial infarction, stroke, recurrent ischemia with rehospitalization, or urgent coronary revascularization.
 However, there was increased risk of major bleeding.
-A trial published in February 2012, found no change in all cause mortality while decreasing the risk of cardiac death and increasing the risk of major bleeding, including intracranial hemorrhages.
+A trial published in February 2012 found no change in all-cause mortality while decreasing the risk of cardiac death and increasing the risk of major bleeding, including intracranial hemorrhages.
 After two years, the data and safety monitoring board recommended discontinuation of the study treatment in people with a history of stroke owing to the risk of intracranial hemorrhage.

-TRA 2°P–TIMI 50 study of vorapaxar was carried out in patients who had previously experienced a heart attack, stroke, or who had peripheral arterial disease (PAD).
-In this three-year study in over 26,000 patients, the addition of vorapaxar to standard of care (aspirin and/or an ADP antagonist such as clopidogrel) significantly reduced the risk of the primary composite endpoint of cardiovascular death, heart attack, stroke or urgent coronary revascularization by 12 percent compared to placebo plus standard of care (11.2 percent vs. 12.4 percent, p = 0.001).
-Vorapaxar showed the most promising result among patients with a history of heart attack.
-Among these patients the drug reduced the relative risk of CV death, heart attack or stroke by 20 percent.
+The TRA 2°P–TIMI 50 study of vorapaxar was carried out in patients who had previously experienced a heart attack, stroke, or who had peripheral arterial disease (PAD).
+In this three-year study, the addition of vorapaxar to standard of care (aspirin and/or an ADP antagonist such as clopidogrel) significantly reduced the risk of the primary composite endpoint of cardiovascular death, heart attack, stroke, or urgent coronary revascularization by 12 percent compared to placebo plus standard of care.
+Vorapaxar showed the most promising results among patients with a history of heart attack.
+Among these patients, the drug reduced the relative risk of cardiovascular death, heart attack, or stroke by 20 percent.
 There was an increase in moderate or severe bleeding, but no statistically significant increase in fatal bleeding.

-Vorapaxar was recommended for FDA approval on January 15, 2014.
+Vorapaxar was recommended for FDA approval on January 15, 2014, and obtained it on May 5, 2014.

-On May 5, 2014, vorapaxar obtained FDA approval.